Synchronous Day: Thursday

 The successful student will:

-1. ETH 1 Understand and explain one key area of a legal issue that relates to one’s State.
+1. ETH 1 Understand and explain one key area of a Religion that relates to one’s employment.

-2. ETH 2 Demonstrate a basic understanding of the specific legal principles in conflict in the areas of medical ethics such as privacy, abortion, and reproduction
+2. ETH 2 Demonstrate a basic understanding of the specific religious principles in conflict in the areas of medical ethics such as privacy, abortion, and reproduction

-3. ETH 3 Recognize and identify the moral, legal, governmental, cultural, personal, and theological implications of issues related to the above subject areas;
+3. ETH 3 Recognize and identify the moral, religious, governmental, cultural, personal, and theological implications of issues related to the above subject areas;

-5. ETH 5 Demonstrate capable legal analysis on one topic of concern and conversational ability when the student is faced with that moral challenge within the medical center, life, and death.
+5. ETH 5 Demonstrate capable religious analysis on one topic of concern and conversational ability when the student is faced with that moral challenge within the medical center, life, and death.